Learn Python with Talk Python's 270 hours of courses

 37:48 You can also make a lot of impact there.

-37:58 It's also a discussion if all data is available to, to know what actually has the most impact.
+37:58 It's also a discussion if all data is available to know what actually has the most impact.

-38:11 Yeah.
-For both of these, Pi Baseball and MLB Game, you can see from your Luigi automation, there's, they're, they're both quite well, the MLB game is not particularly up to date.
+38:11 For both of these, Pi Baseball and MLB Game, you can see from your Luigi automation.

-38:22 I guess the Py Baseball one is more up to date, but you know, 13 contributors, 30 contributors.
+38:22 I guess the Pi Baseball one is more up to date.

 38:27 That's quite a lot.